-There's a good chance if you have knee pain that you have to look for the problem
+If you have knee pain, there's a good chance you have to look for the problem

 somewhere else besides your knee.
 Even in cases of acute knee injuries, such as ACL tears, there are known risk factors that come from above and below the knee.

 Whether you're currently having knee pain OR want to prevent a knee injury, read below for what you need to know about knee pain.

 Risk Factors for KNEE PAIN

 Collapsing Mechanics - Collapsing is the posture of pronation at the foot (collapsed arch), internal rotation of the leg, and drop of the opposite hip.
 You can see this in the picture on the right below.
 Collapsing can occur during squatting, jumping, or running.
 Several movement limitations can lead to this.

 Limited ankle mobility - If the knee cannot move straight over the center of the foot because the ankle does not dorsiflex (toes toward the nose) enough, you will either rotate the leg in or out to get around the lack of mobility.
 Your leg still needs to advance forward so you will compensate.
 More often, pronation of the foot and internal rotation of the leg is the compensation for limited ankle mobility.
 These compensations place additional strain on the knee, leading to pain.